gan-of-culture/decensor-chan/README.md

 Is used decensor your images if they have either a mosaic or bar censor.

 First download the latest release from [Mega](https://mega.nz/file/mhESmDqB#K1oGhABr2uPmxEHcbJD6uVLGhCLeZoUB7h2Z8Duyfvg).
 After that's done you need to extract the .zip file you just downloaded.
-Unfortunatly the original repository of DeepCreamPy was deleted by it's creator after his account information got stolen.
+Unfortunatly the original repository of DeepCreamPy was deleted by it's creator after he lost his laptop.
 This Mega link does provide the latest offical version.

 Now if you open the extracted folder should have these files: